Slacklining: Longest free solo highline

-At a length of 110 m and height of 200 m, the longest free solo highline was walked at the Verdon Gorge in Southern France by German Slackliner Friedi Kühne.
-The longest free solo highline by a female is held by Faith Dickey, who walked a 28-meter-long highline in Ostrov, Czech Republic, in August 2012.
-The line was 25 meters high.
+At a length of 110 m and a height of 200 m, the longest free solo highline was walked at the Verdon Gorge in Southern France by German Slackliner Friedi Kühne.
+The longest free solo highline by a female is held by Lucia Bryn, who walked a 33-meter-long highline in Yosemite, California, USA, on 7 July 2022.
+The line was 80 meters high.

 Highest slackline

 The highest slackline on record was walked by Christian Schou on August 3, 2006, at Kjerag in Rogaland, Norway.
 The slackline was 1000 m high.
 The project was repeated by Aleksander Mork in September 2007.

 Rafael Zugno Bridi currently holds the world record who walked a slackline between two hot air balloons.

+In 2015, Stephan Siegrist performed a slackline walk in the summit area of Mount Kilimanjaro at an altitude exceeding 5,500 meters above sea level.

 The current world record for the highest urban highline is held by Friedi Kühne, Mia Noblet, Gennady Skripko, Vladimir Murzaev, Maksim Kagin, Alexander Gribanov, and Nathan Paulin.
 All seven athletes managed to walk a 220 m-long, 350 m-high slackline between Oko Tower and Neva Tower 2 in Moscow, on September 7, 2019.